Audit and risk committee: setting a programme of work for internal scrutiny

 The committee oversees and directs internal scrutiny

-You must have an audit and risk committee.
-If your trust's annual income is over £50 million, it must be a dedicated committee.
-Read more about the requirements of your committee in our article.
+Academy trusts must have an audit and risk committee.
+If your trust's annual income is over £50 million, it must be a dedicated committee (other trusts can combine it with another committee).

 As an audit and risk committee, a key part of your role is to: